-Evidence is current to March 2015.
+The evidence is current to March 2018.

 Study funding sources

-Quality of evidence
+Quality of the evidence